tkxwaweru/load_balancer/README.md

   ```{code}
   docker-compose logs
   ```
-4. The system makes use of batch files to ease certain operations within the system.
+4. The system makes use of batch files (.bat) to ease certain operations within the system.
 They shall be discussed in the analysis section.
 ## Analysis

 ### Test 1: Request handling on N = 3 server containers